vishal-vaghasiya/interview-questions-ios/Swift.md

 ---
 ### 💾 Storage Topics

-## 96. What is Persistent Storage in iOS and what are its types?
+## 96. What is Persistent Storage in iOS, and what are its types?

 ### Answer:
-Persistent storage refers to saving data in a way
-that it remains available even after:
+Persistent storage refers to saving data in a way that it remains available even after:

 - The app is closed
 - The device is restarted